STATS 3005 - Time Series III

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Component Weighting Outcomes Assessed Assignments 30% All Practical Test 10% All Exam 60% All
+Component Weighting Outcomes Assessed Assignments 20% All Tutorial and practical participation 10% All Exam 70% All

 Assessment Related RequirementsAn aggregate score of at least 50% is required to pass the course.

 Assessment Item Distributed Due Date Weighting Assignment 1 week 1 week 3 4% Assignment 2 week 3 week 5 4% Assignment 3 week 5 week 7 4% Assignment 4 week 7 week 9 4% Assignment 5 week 9 week 12 4% Tutorials Even weeks 5% Computing Practicals Odd weeks 5% Final exam 70%

 5% for Computing Practicals is awarded for attendance and participation in 5 out of 6 Practicals.

 All written assignments are to be submitted to the designated hand-in boxes on Level 6 of the School of Mathematical Sciences with a signed cover sheet attached.